Where to Market & Sell your Handmade Products

 Distributors

 Distributors are the middleman between you and wholesale accounts.
 They reduce your profits even more, as they typically want an additional 20 – 30% off your wholesale prices.
 They’ll purchase your products and then sell them to retailers.
 The perk of using a distributor is that they have the connections to retail stores to grow the wholesale side of your business.
+You obviously need high profit margins for this option to work.

 Sales Reps

-Sales reps are similar to distributors but instead of purchasing your products and selling them to retailers, they meet with retailers and market your products to them.
+Sales reps are similar to distributors, but instead of purchasing your products and selling them to retailers, they meet with retailers and market your products to them.
 They’ll take a commission of each wholesale order they get you.

-One sales channel will likely be your main focus however the more channels you add, the more money you can make…to a certain extent.
 Adding too many sales channels can be counterproductive if you don’t have a good handle on each.
 Before you can begin adding more to your plate, you must have a system for maintaining one sales channel and a plan for inventory management between channels.

 The sales channels you choose will be dependent on your: